DRL-Based Spectrum Sharing for RIS-Aided Local High-Quality Wireless Networks: Numerical Results

 \section{Numerical Results}

 This section evaluates the performance of the proposed DRL-based framework for joint spectrum sharing and RIS configuration.
 We compare the proposed SAC- and DDPG-based learning approaches under various system configurations.
-The results demonstrate that SAC achieves faster convergence, higher long-term utility, and improved robustness in dynamic wireless environments.